bobby-valenzuela/Playbooks/EnvironmentAndSetup/vim_quickref.md

 ### Numbers
 `C-a`    - Increment Highlighted Numbers
-`GC-a`   - Increment Highlight Numbers in sequence (each matched item will increment one more than previous match).
+`gC-a`   - Increment Highlight Numbers in sequence (each matched item will increment one more than previous match).
 `C-x`    - Decrement Highlighted Numbers
-`GC-x`   - Decrement Highlight Numbers in sequence (each matched item will increment one more than previous match).
+`gC-x`   - Decrement Highlight Numbers in sequence (each matched item will increment one more than previous match).

 <br />